ribeaud/WebEngineering/docs/lectures/3/readme.md

 1. Explain what we see at http://localhost:8080/.
 1. _CalculatorController_ has been generated via `grails create-controller Calculator`
 1. Create corresponding view and run the application
+1. This is the state of branch _feature/calculator_
 ---
 .left-column[
   ## Testing